AimeeKnight/NSS-Chronicles/user_stories.md

 <hr />

 As the NSS president<br />
-In order to see a list of first and last names for all students sorted by first name in alphebetical order<br />
+In order to see a list of first and last names for all students sorted by first name, in alphabetical order<br />
-I want to be able to search all students and have their names returned alphebetically by first name
+I want to be able to search all students and have their names returned alphabetically by first name

   - User runs `nss student list`
-  - A list of students with their first and last name is returned in alphebetical order by first name
+  - A list of students with their first and last name is returned in alphabetical order by first name
   - If the query does not return any results, the user will be given a default empty result message

 <hr />

 As the NSS president<br />
 In order to see the profile of an individual student<br />
-I want to be able to look up a student by a student id
+I want to be able to look up a student by their student id

   - User runs `nss student search <student id>`
   - The individual student record is returned